PUADlManager:Win32/Sepdot: Remove, Restore, or False Positive?

 Is Microsoft Safety Scanner enough?

-It can help as a second check, but you should also remove the original installer and any bundled apps.
+It can help as a second check, but you should also remove the original installer, bundled apps, browser changes, and startup entries.

 Can I delete Defender history?

 Only after confirming no active affected item remains.
-Deleting history should not replace cleanup.
+Deleting history should not replace cleanup, especially if the affected path still exists.

 Share This Article